boloto1979/EZofuck/README.md

 ## Interpreter.tester.py

 You can run the interpreter by supplying an EZofuck code in the code variable and get the resulting output.
 In the example, the EZofuck code +++++[>++++[>++<-]<-]>>. prints the character 'A' on the output.

+## Compiler.test.py

+In this example, the EZofuckCompiler class has a compile method that takes the EZofuck code as input and generates an optimized equivalent Python code.
+The compiler generates Python code that uses a list called "tape" to represent the tape of cells and a pointer called "ptr" to indicate the current cell.

+The compiler steps through each EZofuck command and generates the corresponding Python code.
+EZofuck commands map to operations on the "tape" list and the "ptr" pointer of the generated Python code.
+For example, the command '.' is compiled into the sys.stdout.write(chr(tape[ptr])) operation, which prints the current cell value to the tape.

+The compiler also handles the '[' and ']' loop commands to ensure the iterations run correctly.
+It uses indentation to generate well-structured Python code.